 Silviculture: The art and science of controlling the establishment, growth, composition, health and quality of forests and woodlands to meet the targeted diverse needs and values of landowners and society on a sustainable basis (Source: Nieuwenhuis, M. 2000.
 Terminology of Forest Management.
 IUFRO World Series Vol. 9.
 IUFRO 4.04.07 SilvaPlan and SilvaVoc).

+Small-scale planting: planting at maximally 10% of the total planting area (calculated for the entire period of the current management plan).

 Soil compaction: the compression of soil particles by external forces so that the volume density and the penetration resistance increase and the total pore volume decreases.
 As a result, there is a reduction in air volume, water infiltration speed and saturated hydraulic conductivity.

 Spontaneous input: input of own accord.